 You have the right to data portability where our lawful basis for processing is consent and where processing is automated, although we don't currently carry out any such processing.
 If we do in future, you can make a request and this data can be exported from our systems for you.

 You have the right to ask us not to process your personal data for marketing or profiling purposes.
-We will ask for your consent (before collecting your data) if we intend to use your data for such purposes, not already detailed above or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
-You can also exercise the right at any time by contacting us at firstname.lastname@example.org
+We will not ask for your consent where we have a legitimate business interest to share your personal data and the sharing is carried out in a way that protects and preserves your privacy rights.
+You can exercise your right to prevent such processing at any time by contacting us at email@example.com

 Changes to this Privacy Notice

-This privacy notice will be kept up to date as our business and internal practices and/or the DPR change and so may be subject to change at any time to reflect any changing activities.
+This privacy notice will be kept up to date as our business and internal practices and/or the Data Protection Act change and so may be subject to change at any time to reflect any changing activities.
 The most up to date version will always be available on our website.